 - 1. Arnold.
 D. and Guha R.: Nature Culture and Imperialism, Essays on the Environmental History of India, Sage Publications pvt. ltd., New Delhi, 1995. - 2.
 Bandhopadhyay J. (ed.): India's Environment, Crisis and Response - 3.
 Chambers.
 R. et al. To the hand of the poor, water and trees, Natraj, 1985. - 4.
-Centre for Science and Environment ;85 Second citizens report, CSE, New Delhi, 1984. - 5.
+Centre for Science and Environment; 85 Second citizens report, CSE, New Delhi, 1984. - 5.
 Centre for Science and Environment: Flood, Flood plains and Environmental Myths, CSE, New Delhi, 1991. - 6.
-Centre for Science and Environment: The fifth Citizens report, CSE, New Delhi, 1997.

-- 7. Centre for Science and Environment; The state of India;s Environment, Dying Wisdom: Rise and Fall and Potential of India's Traditional Water Harvesting Systems, CSE, New Delhi, 1999. - 8.
+Centre for Science and Environment: The fifth Citizens report, CSE, New Delhi, 1997. - 7.
+Centre for Science and Environment; The state of India;s Environment, Dying Wisdom: Rise and Fall and Potential of India's Traditional Water Harvesting Systems, CSE, New Delhi, 1999. - 8.
 Desai Murli, Anhjali Monteiro and Lata Narayan (ed.): Towards a People Centered Development, Part II, TISS, Mumbai, 1998. - 9.
 Fernances W. and Menon G.: Tribal Women and Forest Economy, Deforestation, Exploitation and Social change, Indian Social Institute, Tribes of India, Series 1, New Delhi. - 10.
 Giddens.
 A. The Consequence of modernity, Polity press, U.K., 1990. - 11.
 Goldblatt.
 D.: Social Theory and Environment, Polity press, U.K., 1996. - 12.
 Guha Ramchandra, Gadgil Madhav: This Fissured Land, Oxford University Press, Delhi, 1993. - 13.
 Jan Nederveen Pieterse: Development theory, Sage, 2001. - 14.
 Jaffery Roger and Sundaran Nandini (ed.): A new moral economy for India's Forests.
 Sage Publications Private ltd., Delhi, 1999. - 15.
 Kothari Ashish, Pathak Neema, R. V. Anuradha, Taneja Bansuri (ed.): Communities Conservation Sage.
 Delhi, 1998. - 16.
 Singh Satuajit: Taming the Water.
 Oxford University press, New Delhi, 1997. - 17.
 Maccully Patrick: Silenced Rivers the Ecology and Politics of large Dams.
 Orient Longman, New Delhi, 1998. - 18.
 Pepper Devid (ed.): The Roots of Modern Environmentalism Routledge, London, 1986. - 19.
 Siva.
 V.: Ecology and the Politics of Survival, Sage Publication, 1991.

-100 FACULTY OF ARTS
+FACULTY OF ARTS

 Syllabus

-Subject: 50) Sociology 3 105 Ž.
+Subject: - Sociology 7

-Course (1 Pap er) Nam e & No. : - The Study Of Indian Diaspora No 03
+Course (I Course (Paper) Name & No. : - The Study Of Indian Diaspora

+No 03

-Course (l Paper) Uniq ue Code: 1601260302030302
+Course (l Paper) Uniq ue Code:

-External Exam Time Duration: For Regular Student: 2:15
+External Exam Time Duration: For Regu l ar Student : 2:30)

-41. For External Student: 3:00

 Name of Semester Course Credit Internal External Practical/viva Total

-Program Group marks marks marks marks marks
+Program Group marks marks marks marks

-PG 03 Elective 4 30 70 00 100
+PG 03 Elective -1 4 30 70 00 100

-- CO 1: This course is intended to introduce the students to the India Diaspora. - CO 2: After explaining Diasporas as an area of sociological study, it describes the sociohistorical background of the Indian Diasporas, analyses the processes of changes and continuity among the Diaspora Indians, and examines the issues confronting them, and discusses the mutual orientations of the Diaspora Indians and India.
+CO 1: This course is intended to introduce the students to the India Diaspora.

+CO 2: After explaining Diasporas as an area of sociological study, it describes the sociohistorical background of the Indian Diasporas, analyses the processes of changes and continuity among the Diaspora Indians, and examines the issues confronting them, and discusses the mutual orientations of the Diaspora Indians and India.

-Diaspora as an area of academic study
+- Diaspora as an area of academic study

 - Meaning and implications of Diaspora

 - Approaches to the study of Diaspora

 - Scope and Significance of Diaspora studies

-Historical background of the Indian Diaspora

-- Pre-colonial; Trade, and spread of religion
+- Historical background of the Indian Diaspora - Pre-colonial; Trade, and spread of religion - Post-colonial; Brain drain and skill drain

-- colonial; The indentured system

-- Post-colonial: Brain drain and skill drain

-Discourses on the Indian Diaspora

-Colonial - Nationalist - Contemporary
+- Discourses on the Indian Diaspora - Colonial Nationalist Contemporary